sbb-design-systems/lyne-components/src/components/screenreader-only/readme.md

-The `sbb-screenreader-only` is a component to visually hide content but present it to screen readers
+The `sbb-screenreader-only` is a component to visually hide content but present it to screen readers.

 ```html
 <sbb-screenreader-only>